RareDevs/Rare/README.md

 - Integrates seamlessly with legendary as both projects are developed in Python
 - Packages, packages everywhere

 ## Issues

 If you run into any issues, please report it by creating an issue on GitHub or on Discord: https://discord.gg/YvmABK9YSk

+When reporting issues, it is helpful to also include the logs with your issue.
+You can find the longs in the following locations depending on your operating system
+- Windows: `C:\Users\<username>\AppData\Local\Rare\Rare\cache\logs`
+- Linux: `~/.cache/Rare/Rare/logs`
+- masOS: `Add`

+In these folders you will find files named like below

+- `Rare_23-12-19--11-14.log`

+These are the logs for the main Rare application.
+As such are importand when Rare itself is crashing.

+- `RareLauncher_f4e0c1dff48749fa9145c1585699e276_23-12-17--19-53.log`

+These are the logs for each of the games you run through Rare.
+Rare uses a separate instance of itself to launch games, and this is the logs of that instance.

 ## Installation

 ### Linux